Yihan-Zhang-IC/Introduction/publications.md

 ## Publications

-In reverse chronological order (as of March 2023):
+A complete list is also available at [my Google Scholar page](https://scholar.google.com/citations?user=WfKytL8AAAAJ&hl=en).
-(A complete list is also available at [my Google Scholar page](https://scholar.google.com/citations?user=WfKytL8AAAAJ&hl=en)).
+List of publications in reverse chronological order (as of March 2023):

 1. Y. You, K. Ma, R. Tian, Y. Zhang, Z. Chen, and **Y. Zhang**, "A 10-bit 15 V-Compliant Bi-Phasic Current-Mode Vagus Nerve Stimulation Circuit in 180 nm BCD Technology", to appear in _2023 International Symposium on Circuit and Systems (ISCAS)_, May.
 22, 2023.